ToxicPine/eigentensor/README.md

 The system needs careful parameter tuning to ensure honesty remains profitable even under collusion attacks, while maintaining sufficient slashing penalties to deter widespread dishonesty.

 Notably, by purchasing multiple GPUs, the operator could increase the probability of collusion.
+When there are enough possible nodes available for selection, it is difficult to influence the overall proportion of possible checking nodes that may jointly collude, so the probability of being caught when cheating remains high.

 ## Getting Started